codeship/screencast-storyboards/storyboards/django-bitbucket-dotcloud.md

 ![Saved dotCloud deployment][screenshot-saved-deployment]

-From now on the Codeship will deploy our application to dotCloud everytime we push to our Bitbucket repository.
+From now on Codeship will deploy our application to dotCloud everytime we push to our Bitbucket repository.